-- Set the "Type" as TCP Half Open. - Optionally, set the "Alias Service Port" as the port of Hazelcast cluster member if you want to specify the port in the monitor.
+- Set the "Type" as TCP Half Open. - Optionally, set the "Alias Service Port" as the port of Hazelcast cluster member if you want to

 20.8.
 Management Center

 Hazelcast Management Center enables you to monitor and manage your cluster members running Hazelcast.
 In addition to monitoring the overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dumps from members.
 You can run scripts (JavaScript, Groovy, etc.) and commands on your members with its scripting and console modules.